Are you a Quiet Speculation member?

 Finally, Infect is strong against a number of cards and staples which are likely to themselves get stronger after the unbans.

 For instance, Ensnaring Bridge gets a lot better in the new metagame, both in Lantern decks packing a Thopter Plan B, or Tezzeret decks finding Bridge to stabilize.
-Infect can slip in their one-power attacker under an incomplete Bridge (non-Lantern players may struggle to fully dump their hand by turn 2-3), and can even win with Ignoble Hierarch, Spellskite, and Wild Defiance against a fully-functional Bridge.
+Infect can slip in their one-power attacker under an incomplete Bridge (non-Lantern players may struggle to fully dump their hand by turn 2-3), and can even win with Noble Hierarch, Spellskite, and Wild Defiance against a fully-functional Bridge.

 Infect has similar advantages against removal like Decay, graveyard hate like Ooze, and others.